 His live concert performances of thoroughly challenging jigs, marches, hornpipes, strathspeys, reels and emotionally charged slow airs and laments have delighted audiences from the highlands and islands of Scotland, UK-wide, through Europe – from Moscow to Kansas City, Syracuse, Chicago and Tulsa, U.S.A..

-In 1996 Donald and Malcolm Jones (multi-instrumentalist with top Scottish Celtic Rock band Runrig) formed a hugely popular and very successful musical partnership.
-Later health issues meant, however, that Malcolm was forced to reduce his music/work commitments and Donnie Mackenzie quite regularly stepped in.
+One of the guests on this was Malcolm Jones from the legendary Celtic Rock band Runrig and soon after that he and Donald formed a very successful musical partnership lasting several years.
+However, later health issues meant that Malcolm sometimes was forced to reduce his workload and guitarist Donnie Mackenzie stepped in.

 In October 2000, Donald and Malcolm released their “Close to Home” album on the Skye-based Macmeanmna label.
 This proved to be a very well received and enjoyable project, recorded in the Scottish highlands, utilising the full range of Donald’s harmonica collection and Malcolm’s stringed instruments and accordions.